Robustness of critical U(1) spin liquids and emergent symmetries in tensor networks

 Let us start by introducing the RVB and dimer model~\cite{anderson:rvb-highTC,moessner:quantum-dimer-models}.
 Throughout the paper, it will serve as our guiding example, even though our key findings apply in generality.
 The dimer model on the square lattice is the equal weight superposition $\ket\Psi=\sum\ket{D}$ of all coverings $\ket{D}$ of the lattice with nearest neighbor dimers (Fig.~\ref{fig:models}a); the RVB model is obtained by replacing the dimers by spin-$\tfrac12$ singlets $\ket{\sigma(D)}$, oriented from the A to B sublattice.
-The RVB and dimer model have a natural PEPS representation, Fig.~\ref{fig:models}b~\cite{verstraete:comp-power-of-peps,schuch:rvb-kagome}: The tensor $P^i_{lurd}$ is constructed such that the \emph{physical index} $i=0,1$ is identified with any one of the four \emph{virtual indices} $l,r,u,d=0,1,2$, while the other three take the value $2$, such that the tensor has the point group symmetry.
-By arranging these tensors on a square grid and contracting adjacent virtual indices with a singlet in between, we obtain the RVB state.
-Similarly, we can construct a PEPS for the dimer model by adding another physical index which duplicates the information where the singlet is placed~\cite{schuch:rvb-kagome}; continuously removing this information through a parameter $g$, $\ket{\Psi_g}=\sum \ket{\sigma_g(D)}$, gives a smooth interpolatation between the two models.
+The RVB and dimer model have natural PEPS representations, Fig.~\ref{fig:models}b~\cite{verstraete:comp-power-of-peps,schuch:rvb-kagome}: The tensor $P^i_{lurd}$ is constructed such that the \emph{physical index} $i=0,1$ is identified with any one of the four \emph{virtual indices} $l,r,u,d=0,1,2$, while the other three take the value $2$, such that the tensor has the point group symmetry.
+By arranging these tensors on a square grid and contracting adjacent virtual indices with a singlet inbetween, we obtain the RVB state.
+Similarly, we can construct a PEPS for the dimer model by adding another physical index at each site, which duplicates the information along which direction the singlet is placed~\cite{schuch:rvb-kagome}.
+We label these two settings by $\ket{\sigma_g(D)}$, $\ket{\Psi_g}=\sum \ket{\sigma_g(D)}$, where $g=0$ corresponds to the RVB and $g=1$ to the dimer model.